equalitie/deflect/doc/architecture.md

 ### Controller

 The controller is a server where all Deflect configuration resides.
-This configuration includes all elements allowing to configure all edges on all dnets so that they can serve the appropriate websites and mitigate attacks.
-For
+Stored as Ansible variables, it includes all the data allowing to configure all edges on all dnets so that they can serve the appropriate websites and mitigate attacks, as well as Edgemanage configuration.
-instance:
+For instance:

 - every protected website's configuration such as caching time, site-specific HTTP requests rate limiting, DNS records, etc.;
 - generic reverse proxy configuration, banjax, configuration, etc.

-Whenever configuration is updated, whether it is a user configuration element (for instance after a Deflect user changes settings in their dashboard) or a system configuration (a global reverse proxy configuration change, for instance), the configuration files on all concerned systems is updated from the controller through the appropriate execute of the present Ansible playbook.
+Whenever configuration is updated, whether it is a user configuration element (for instance after changing the caching time for a specific Deflect-protected website) or a system configuration (a global reverse proxy configuration change, for instance), the configuration files on all concerned systems is updated from the controller through the appropriate execution of the present Ansible playbook.

 ### Edge